 After his successful debut as The Hermit in Carl Maria von Weber’s Der Freischütz in 2014, Yasushi Hirano returned to the Austrian Oper Burg Gars Festival in 2019 for the role of Don Fernando in Ludwig van Beethoven’s Fidelio.

-Upcoming engagements at the Volksoper Vienna comprise, among others, Sparafucile in Verdi’s Rigoletto, his debut as Sarastro in Die Zauberflöte as well as the part of Truck in a new production of Jacques Offenbach’s King Carrot.
-With the Strauss Festival Orchestra Vienna, Yasushi Hirano will tour to Japan under the direction of Peter Guth, and appear as soloist in Brahms’s Ein deutsches Requiem together with the Japan Century Symphony Orchestra in Osaka.
-At the Wiener Musikverein, he further appears in Giuseppe Verdi’s Messa da Requiem with the Tonkünstler Orchestra under the baton of Yutaka Sado.
-In addition, he reprises the role of Geisterbote (The Messenger of Keikobad) in Richard Strauss’ Die Frau ohne Schatten in the frame of two concert performances of the Berlin Radio Symphony Orchestra and Vladimir Jurowski in Berlin and Bukarest.
+Recent engagements at the Volksoper Vienna comprise, among others, Sparafucile in Verdi’s Rigoletto, his debut as Sarastro in Die Zauberflöte as well as the part of Truck in a new production of Jacques Offenbach’s King Carrot.
+With the Strauss Festival Orchestra Vienna, Yasushi Hirano toured to Japan under the direction of Peter Guth and appeared as soloist in Brahms’s Ein deutsches Requiem together with the Japan Century Symphony Orchestra in Osaka.
+At the Wiener Musikverein, he further appeared in Giuseppe Verdi’s Messa da Requiem with the Tonkünstler-Orchestra under the baton of Yutaka Sado.
+In addition, Yasushi reprised the role of Geisterbote (The Messenger of Keikobad) in Richard Strauss’ Die Frau ohne Schatten in the frame of two concert performances of the Berlin Radio Symphony Orchestra and Vladimir Jurowski in Berlin and Bukarest.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by artist management.